 Ingredient Notes

-Milk: For the dough, you can use any type of milk you want - its purpose is to soften the finished bread (along with the tangzhong slurry).
+Milk: For the dough, you can use any type of milk you want - its purpose is to soften the finished bread (along with the tangzhong paste).

 When making the icing, the more fat in the liquid, the thicker the consistency will be.
 I use half and half (not pictured above) because it makes a nice thick drizzle that hardens well.
 If you use a lower fat milk, then you might have to add more powdered sugar to get the right consistency.